-An application provided by the director; (3-18-22)a.
+a.
+An application provided by the directorDirector; (3-18-22)

-A map or maps of the proposed mining operation which includes the information required under b.
-(3 - 18 - 22)()Subsection 069.043;
+b.
+A map or maps of the proposed mining operation which includes the information required under Subsection 069.043; (3-18-22)()

-A reclamation plan, in map and narrative form, which includes the information required under c.
-Subsection 069.054; and (3 - 18 - 22)( d.
-An out-of-state operator shall-will designate an in-state agent authorized to act on behalf of the operator.
-In case of an emergency that requires an action or actions to prevent environmental damage, both the operator and the authorized agent will be notified-; and (3 - 18 - 22)()

-(3-18-22)The correct fee listed in Section 068 of these rules. e.
+c.
+A reclamation plan, in map and narrative form, which includes the information required under Subsection 069.054; and (3-18-22)( d.
+An out-of-state operator shall will designate an in-state agent authorized to act on behalf of the operator.
+In case of an emergency that requires an action or actions to prevent environmental damage, both the operator and the authorized agent will be notified-; and e.
+The correct fee listed in Section 068 of these rules.

+0403.
 Map Requirements.
-A vicinity map must be prepared on standard United States Geological 0403.
-Survey ("USGS") seven and one half (7.5) minute quadrangle maps or equivalent.
+A vicinity map must be prepared on standard United States Geological Survey ("USGS") seven and one half (7.5) minute quadrangle maps or equivalent.
 A map of the proposed mining operation site must be of sufficient scale to show: A minimum of two maps will be required.
-Based on individual site complexity, more than two maps may be submitted to clearly identify map items listed in this Section.
+Based on individual site complexity, more than two maps may be required at the discretion of the Department -submitted to clearly identify map-items listed in this Section.
 Additional maps may be necessary to meet the requirements of Subsection 069.04.
-(3 18 22)
+(3-18-22)()

+a.
 A vicinity map must be prepared on standard United States Geological Survey seven and one-half (7.5) minute quadrangle maps or equivalent.
-The map must show the proposed location with respect to roads and other readily identifiable local landmarks, and the approximate location and names, if known, of drainages, streams, creeks, or water bodies within one thousand (1,000) feet of the mining operation.
+The map must show the proposed location with respect to roads and other readily identifiable local landmarks, and the approximate location and names, if known, of drainages, streams, creeks, or water bodies within one thousand (1,000) feet of the mining operation. ()

+b.
 A site detail map must be prepared to illustrate the proposed mining operation features.
-The site b. detail map must be of sufficient scale to show the following items:
+The site detail map must be of sufficient scale to show the following items: ()

-The location of existing and new access roads, access, and main haul roads to be constructed or a.i. reconstructed in conjunction with the mining operation-and the approximate dates for construction, reconstruction, and abandonment; (3 - 18 - 22)( e.ii.
-The approximate boundaries of the lands to be utilized in the mining operations, including a legal description to the quarter-quarter section; (3-18-22)
+$\mathbf{a}{\tau}\mathbf{\underline{i}}$.
+The location of existing and new access roads, access, and main haul roads to be constructed or reconstructed in conjunction with the mining operation and the approximate dates for construction, reconstruction, and abandonment; (3-18-22)()

-The approximate location and names, if known, of drainages, streams, creeks, or water bodies b. within one thousand (1,000) feet of the mining operation; (3 18 22)
+b.
+The approximate location and names, if known, of drainages, streams, creeks, or water bodies within one thousand (1,000) feet of the mining operation; (3 18 22)